 Avoiding allergenic foods is the only way to prevent food allergy symptoms.
 However, it can be hard to avoid food allergens, especially when eating out or traveling.
 Some foods with ingredients that seem safe turn out to be cross-contaminated with allergens.
-No medication can treat the underlying immune reaction that causes food allergies, but some drugs are effective at improving symptoms of mild reactions or stopping life-threatening reactions.
+Some medications can improve the symptoms of allergic reactions or stop life-threatening allergic reactions.

-People with severe allergies are recommended to carry epinephrine auto-injectors at all times for rescue in case of anaphylaxis.
-Auto-injectors allow the user to self-inject Epinephrine automatically into the skin or muscle.
+People with severe allergies are recommended to carry epinephrine auto-injectors at all times for rescue in case of accidental exposure to food allergens.
+Auto-injectors allow the user to self-inject epinephrine automatically into muscle.
 Epinephrine, also known as adrenaline, is a hormone and neurotransmitter.
-Epinephrine is believed to work in cases of life-threatening anaphylaxis by reversing swelling in the airways, shortness of breath, and low blood pressure.
-Epinephrine auto-injectors are sold under brand names including Adrenaclick, Auvi-Q, EpiPen, EpiPen Jr, and Symjepi as well as non-branded generic products.
+Epinephrine works to open the airways, stop hives and swelling, increase blood pressure, and decrease abdominal cramping.
+Epinephrine is the first-line treatment for a severe allergic reaction.
+Epinephrine auto-injectors are sold under brand names including Adrenaclick, Auvi-Q, EpiPen, EpiPen Jr, and Symjepi as well as nonbranded generic products.

 An epinephrine auto-injector should be administered at the first sign of a serious allergic reaction.
 Severe allergic reactions may require multiple doses of epinephrine.
 People at risk of anaphylaxis should always carry two epinephrine injectors at all times.
 Call 911 immediately after administering an epinephrine auto-injector.
 Follow-up at an emergency department is necessary because a second anaphylactic reaction can sometimes occur hours after the first.

 Some people who carry an epinephrine auto-injector wear medical identification alert jewelry notifying strangers of their allergy.
 Some also attach a prominent tag to the bag in which they carry their auto-injector.

-Mild symptoms of food allergy are sometimes improved by taking antihistamines such as Benadryl (Diphenhydramine), Zyrtec (Cetirizine), or Claritin (Loratadine).
+Mild symptoms of food allergy are sometimes improved by taking antihistamines such as Benadryl (diphenhydramine), Zyrtec (cetirizine), or Claritin (loratadine).
 Antihistamines are believed to work by blocking the action of histamines (chemicals associated with allergic reactions) in the body.
 Antihistamines will not prevent anaphylaxis and are not recommended as a first treatment for people with severe allergies.

 Antihistamines make some people drowsy.

-Also called steroids, corticosteroids may help improve some symptoms of food allergy such as asthma and skin rash.
+Also called steroids, corticosteroids may help to slowly improve some symptoms of food allergy such as asthma and skin rash.
 Corticosteroids are synthetic hormones that suppress immune system response.
 Steroids may be taken orally, applied topically to the skin, or inhaled for nasal or respiratory symptoms.
-Prednisone, Prednisolone, Flonase (Fluticasone), Hydrocortisone, and Advair (Fluticasone/Salmeterol) are examples of steroids sometimes used to treat symptoms of food allergies.
+Prednisone, Prednisolone, Flonase (fluticasone), hydrocortisone, and Advair (fluticasone/salmeterol) are examples of steroids sometimes used to treat symptoms of food allergies.
 Used long-term at higher doses, steroids can cause weight gain, muscle weakness, high blood pressure, and high blood sugar.
 Corticosteroids can take hours to take effect.
 They are not recommended as a first treatment for people with severe allergies.